-“People work for money but go extra mile for recognition, praise, and rewards” — Dale Carnegie, Leadership Training Guru
+“People work for money but go the extra mile for recognition, praise, and rewards” — Dale Carnegie, Leadership Training Guru.

 What’s Focal is Causal

-Recognition is the acknowledgment of exemplary behaviors, effort or performance that supports the organization’s goals towards better business results .
+Recognition is the acknowledgment of exemplary behaviors, efforts, or performance that supports the organization’s goals toward better business results .
 It reinforces an employee’s effort in favor of that behavior because our brains are wired that way.